pulp/pulpcore/docs/components.rst

 `pulp-api` and `pulp-content` using OpenTelemetry.
 You can read more about `OpenTelemetry here <https://opentelemetry.io>`_.

+.. warning:: This feature is provided as a tech preview and could change in backwards incompatible ways in the future.

 If you are using `Pulp in One Container <https://pulpproject.org/pulp-in-one-container/>`_ or `Pulp Operator
 <https://docs.pulpproject.org/pulp_operator/>`_ and want to enable it, you will need to set the following
 environment variables: